ggodin1981/stockonhand2cash/README.md

 You can attach your preferred license here, for example:

-Proprietary – © {YEAR} Software Developer: Gregorio Godin Jr All rights reserved.
+Proprietary – © 2025 Software Developer: Gregorio Godin Jr
+All rights reserved.